quboqin/kidomo-vue/README.md

 npm run dev
 ```

-### Type-Check, Compile and Minify for Developing in App Local Environment
+### Type-Check, Compile for Developing with App Developing

+This script will copy the dist folder into kidomo-android and kidomo-ios

 ```sh
 npm run build-local